 By contacting SurgeonGate today you will be placed in the hands of the Top hair transplant Surgeon in your city who will leave you feeling amazing about your procedure results and extremely confident in your new head of hair.

 Does a Hair Transplant Hurt?

-Most people are pleasantly surprised with the lack of pain they experience during a hair transplant procedure.
+Most people are pleasantly surprised by the lack of pain they experience during a hair transplant procedure.
 When doing research on hair transplant procedures it may seem gruesome and even painful to some.
 In fact, it’s quite the opposite thanks to the miracle of anesthesia.
-A hair transplant is sort of like getting a dental filling.
+A hair transplant is a sort of like getting a dental filling.
 There isn’t much pain involved, rather it’s more of the time factor that bothers people.

-During a hair transplant procedure, you may be sitting in the chair for hours upon hours depending on the quantity of follicles that the surgeon is grafting.
+During a hair transplant procedure, you may be sitting in the chair for hours upon hours depending on the number of follicles that the surgeon is grafting.
 Sitting in the chair for so long can begin to cause some discomfort.
 For this reason, surgeons will often provide frequent breaks for you to stretch your legs and take a breather.

 Post-op pain is possible but also not too common.
 You may experience some slight discomfort as you do with all minor surgery, but nothing that conventional painkillers can’t handle for a week or so.

 Will there be any scarring?